A quick glance from a distance could cause you to mistake Black Bugbane for Culver's Root. However, everything is different.

 Flowers: Flowers have 4 sepals that disappear early and the 4 white petals are very small, with clawed bases, giving the flowers the appearance of nothing but stamens, of which there are 55 to over 100.
 Anthers are white with white filaments.
 There is one pistil with a short thick style.
 Each flower is on a short stalk (pedicle).

 Seeds form in follicles in two rows, and when mature the follicle splits open on one side to release the seeds which are brown, flattened partial hemispheres, smooth but with a rough ridge, and have a small beak.
+Seeds require a warm moist period followed by a cold moist period in order to germinate.
+When planted outdoors they require a year to germinate.

 Habitat: Black Bugbane grows from a rhizomatous root system, preferring rich soil with partial sun to open shade in moist woods.
 The flowers have an unpleasant scent.
 These tall plants add a dose of white color in the woodland when there is little other color.
 For lore and uses see below.